youngchingjui/form-filler-poc/To_Do_List.md

 - **Create a new component or modify an existing one to display the financial suitability form.**

-  - [ ] Design the form layout with all required fields.
+  - [ ] Design the form layout with all required fields in `src/pages/ConsolePage.tsx`.
   - [ ] Implement the form component in React.
   - [ ] Ensure the form is responsive and user-friendly.